Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Results and discussion

 The magnitude of the band-gap modification is also related to the collective light-matter coupling parameter $\lambda^\prime_\alpha$, which can be estimated using $\lambda'^{2}_{\alpha}=N_{\rm{cell}}\lambda^{2}_{\alpha}$.
 Since $\lambda_\alpha=\sqrt{4\pi/\Omega_\alpha}$, it is therefore instructive to evaluate the mode volume $\Omega_\alpha$ under realistic experimental conditions.
 For a Fabry-Pérot cavity setup, the effective mode volume $\Omega_{\alpha}$ for a single effective photon mode can be estimated via $\Omega_{\alpha}\sim L_{c}^3\cal{F}$, where $L_{c}$ is the separation of the cavity mirrors and $\cal{F}$ is the cavity finesse \cite{svendsen2025effective}.
 The cavity finesse depends on the reflectivity $r$ of cavity mirrors, i.e., ${\cal{F}}=-2\pi/\ln(|r|^{4})$.
-If we use $L_{c}=0.5\ \rm{\mu m}$ and $r=0.9$ for the cavity mirrors, the effective mode volume is around $10^{13}$ Bohr$^3$.
+Here, we take $L_{c}=0.5\ \rm{\mu m}$ as a representative sub-micron cavity length, comparable to the half-wavelength scale of the near-infrared photon energy of order ($1~\mathrm{eV}$) considered below.
+The value $r=0.9$ is used as a conservative effective amplitude reflectivity for Au-coated mirrors.
+With these values, the cavity finesse $\cal{F}$ is estimated as 14.9, and the corresponding effective mode volume becomes around $10^{13}$ Bohr$^3$.
 Below, we choose two effective mode volumes $\Omega_\alpha=10^{12}$ and $10^{13}$ Bohr$^3$, corresponding to $\lambda_\alpha=3.54\times10^{-6}$ and $1.12\times10^{-6}\ \rm{Ha}$, respectively, and use the photon frequency of $1$ eV to demonstrate the band-gap modification.
 In Fig.~\ref{fig:bandstructure}(e), for the mode volume $\Omega_\alpha=10^{12}$ Bohr$^3$, we find that increasing the number of unit cells $N_\text{cell}$ monotonically enlarges the gap under the $x+y$ modes (pink line), whereas under the $z$ mode (blue line) the gap first increases and then decreases.
 A similar trend is obtained for a larger mode volume $\Omega_\alpha=10^{13}$ Bohr$^3$, as shown in Fig.~\ref{fig:bandstructure}(f).
 This non-monotonic behavior under the $z$ mode results from the orbital-resolved response shown in Fig.~\ref{fig:bandstructure}(d).
 As $N_\text{cell}$ increases, the N $2p_z$ peak, mainly contributed by the split-off hole band, shifts slightly upward, while the N $2p_x(p_y)$ peak, which arises from the light- and heavy-hole bands, moves downward more significantly.
 As a result, the N $2p_x(p_y)$ peak eventually meets the N $2p_z$ peak, giving rise to the maximum of the band gap.
 When $N_\text{cell}$ increases further, the N $2p_x(p_y)$ peak continues to fall and the N $2p_z$ peak shifts upward, leading to a band reshuffling and a subsequent reduction of the gap (see Appendix~\ref{app:band-reshuffling} for more details).
 In all cases, however, the cavity-modified band gaps remain larger than the gap outside the cavity, as indicated by the gray dashed lines, confirming the general trend of band-gap enhancement in GaN under cavity confinement.
+We note that the absolute LDA band gap and optical onset are underestimated compared with experiment.
+Since the same \ac{$e$-$e$} \ac{xc} functional is used outside and inside the cavity, our discussion focuses on relative cavity-induced changes.
+These changes are generated directly by the pxLDA \ac{$e$-pt} \ac{xc} potential, and their quantitative magnitude may depend on the approximate \ac{$e$-pt} \ac{xc} functional.